AMReX-Codes/amrex/Docs/JOSS/paper.md

 AMReX’s GPU strategy focuses on providing performant GPU support with minimal changes to AMReX-based application codes and maximum flexibility.
-This allows application teams to get running on GPUs quickly while allowing long term perfomance tuning and programming model selection.
+This allows application teams to get running on GPUs quickly while allowing long term performance tuning and programming model selection.
 AMReX currently uses CUDA for GPUs, but application teams can use CUDA, CUDA Fortran, OpenACC or OpenMP in their individual codes.
 AMReX will support non-CUDA strategies as appropriate.